Somavamshi dynasty: Religion

-The Somavamshi kings were Shaivites, as evident from their inscriptions.
+The Somavamshi kings were Shaivite Hindus, as evident from their inscriptions.
 The Pashupata and the Mattamayura schools of Shaivism appear to have been popular during their time.

 A gradual move from Buddhism to Brahmanism (the precursor of modern Hinduism) had started during the preceding Bhauma-Kara period, and this development accelerated during the Somavamshi reign.
 The traditional accounts of Odisha credit the Somavamshis with making great contributions towards the propagation of Hinduism.

 The Somavamshi kings were great temple builders according to the traditional accounts, but there is little inscriptional evidence to confirm this belief.
 The legendary chronicle Madala Panji credits Yayati Keshari with building most of the temples in Bhubaneswar.
 The text seems to have combined the Somavanshi rulers Yayati I and Yayati II into "Yayati Keshari".
-Multiple temples, including the Mukteshvara Temple and the Rajarani Temple, are dated to the Somavamshi period.
+Multiple temples, including the Mukteshvara Temple, Lingaraj Temple, and the Rajarani Temple, are dated to the Somavamshi period.
 However, Brahmeswara Temple is the only shrine that bears an inscription explicitly attributing its construction to the Somavamshis.

 According to one legend, Yayati Keshari brought 10,000 Brahmins from Kanyakubja to his kingdom for an ashvamedha (horse sacrifice) ceremony.